 Hope and grief both tell the story of Jesus.

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God. (emphasis mine)Hebrews 12: 2-3 (NIV)

 So, how do you celebrate Easter?
-What is Easter all about for you?
+What is the spiritual meaning of Easter to you?

 Growing up my family never celebrated Easter in the traditional sense.
 I grew up in a strong Christian home and we were taught about Jesus’s death and resurrection.
 Just not at Easter.

 What I remember about Easter is the Easter hats (not sure where that came from), fancy dresses, Easter basket goodies, and of course Easter egg hunts.